trama/Acta-Imeko-Latex-Class/README.md

 Then, in Sept.
 2023 the journal EiC (prof. F. Lamonaca) asked to produce a stable and final Latex class for Acta IMEKO, able o reproduce the same format of the MS Word template.

+The main reasons for a rewrite are that matching the Word template requires quite a lot of font tunings, and obsolete commands (like \bf \it) do not support LaTeX2e's new font selection scheme, or NFSS{\bf foo}, for example, resets all font attributes which had been set earlier. also, we need new options to produce the camera ready and final version, etc.

 ## CHANGELOG

 ### Version 1.6